nambanhh/shub_mcq_assistant/README.md

 ClassCode = <enter your class code>
 TestNumber = <enter your test number>
 ```
-**WARNING:** Your account must have already joined in the class which contains the test that you want to get answers from.
+**Please note:** Your account must have already joined in the class which contains the test that you want to get answers from.

+**WARNING:** Do not use your main account as running this script will use your first take of the test and leave the record on SHub server.

 Configurations
 ------